 Did Sjoblom and his firm decline representation?
 No, they took the assignment and were paid millions.
 Did Sjoblom have a legal duty to decline or can he and his firm be held liable for their roles in Stanford’s criminal acts?
 That remains to be seen.

 The story doesn’t end here.
-After being retained, the receiver says that Chadborne and Parke filed a 36 page rebuttal letter to the SEC which contained material inaccuracies.
-Although most lawyers can’t remember verbatim their oath of office (I had to look it up before writing this blog post), we are required to be truthful with tribunals and adversaries.
+After being retained, the receiver says that Chadborne & Parke filed a 36 page rebuttal letter to the SEC which contained material inaccuracies.
+Although most lawyers can’t remember verbatim their oath of office, we are required to be truthful with tribunals and adversaries.
 If Sjoblom deliberately told lies to the SEC, he could lose his license to practice law as well as subject himself and firm to potential civil liability.

 The complaint is 116 pages in length.
 There are many, many other allegations of lies, cover ups and the like.
 If true, both firms could be bankrupted by the massive nature of the fraud.
 As we have previously reported, investors are out billions of dollars.

 The defendants have not yet responded.
 While understanding that there are two sides to every story, the allegations are still very troubling.
 The legal profession has been battered recently with stories of a number of prominent lawyers caught aiding and abetting Ponzi schemes and other frauds.
 How that happens remains a mystery.
 Our only explanation is greed.